Bachelor of Medical Sonography/Graduate Diploma of Medical Sonography

-Mandatory health requirements include immunisation and vaccination evidence (and serology where required) to the following diseases: COVID-19 (up-to-date status), Hepatitis B, Measles, Mumps and Rubella, Varicella, Pertussis, Influenza, and Tuberculosis screening.
+Mandatory health requirements include immunisation and vaccination evidence (and serology where required) to the following diseases: COVID-19, Hepatitis B, Measles, Mumps and Rubella, Varicella, Pertussis, Influenza, and Tuberculosis screening.
 Additional vaccinations and screening are subject to the site or state health authority.
 Respirator mask fit testing is also an annual requirement for this course.

 Mandatory security requirements include an Australian Federal Police clearance and working with children check.